From The Tomorrow Country

 The curate stood just inside the door of the Infant’s Asylum, clutching the newborn he had rescued from a gutter.
-Mr. Jenks paused, pocketed the curate’s money, then bellowed over his shoulder.
+Mr. Jenks, keeper of the place, paused, pocketed the curate’s money, then bellowed over his shoulder.

 “Mary!
 Get out here at once!”

 “Take this infant and clean it and feed it,” Mr. Jenks commanded.
-“And look smart about it.”
+“And look sharp about it.”

 Mary opened her eyes very wide.
 Blue eyes, they were, the only pretty, lively part of her.